ralfsantacruz/Doordash-Analytics/README.md

  ---------------------
 Here we take a deeper dive into the outlier and notice a couple of things that could be improved on the backend.
 There is a clear indication that there was could have been a glitch in the system where the customer ordered ahead of time and it was flagged as "Is_ASAP" == True.
-While this outlier was certainly omitted from my analyses and graphs, it may be worth checking out when the codebase is being reviewed. to provide accurate assessments of the data.
+While this outlier was certainly omitted from my analyses and graphs, it may be worth checking out when the codebase is being reviewed to provide more accurate assessments of the data.
 ![outlier_1.PNG](images/outlier_1.PNG)